Pap smears: Everything you need to know

 Pap smear risks & considerations

 As with any test that screens for disease or injury, there is a chance that a Pap smear will not detect abnormalities that are there.
-Luckily, cervical cancer takes a relatively long time (10 to 20 years) to develop, so having regular a regular screen for cervical cancer increases your chances of detecting any abnormalities early on.
+Luckily, cervical cancer takes a relatively long time (10 to 20 years) to develop, so having a regular screen for cervical cancer increases your chances of detecting any abnormalities early on.

 Pap smears are not STI/STD tests

 However, a Pap smear and STD/ STI test can be done at the same time.
 Many providers recommend this or do it by default, especially when it comes to HPV testing.
-An HPV test checks your cells for the presence of a couple of high-risk strains of the HPV virus, but does not detect cancer and is therefore not a replacement for a Pap smear.
+An HPV test checks your cells for the presence of a couple of high-risk strains of the HPV virus, but does not detect cancer cells and is therefore not a replacement for a Pap smear.

 Keep in mind that HPV infection is incredibly common and many strains clear up on their own within a couple of years.
 In addition, they can only be performed on people with female genitals.
 Your doctor may recommend an HPV test as a follow-up if you have a Pap smear result that comes back unclear or abnormal.